Fix, review, and approve Snowflake data without it ever leaving your account

 Data teams receive Slack messages or tickets asking for small row changes that still need review, context, and accountability.

-Reference data cleanup
+Reference data edits

 Exception review backlogs